Liam-W-Smith/Liam-W-Smith.github.io/index.md

 ## Conservation Planning

-In my conservation planning course, we conducted a semester-long analysis of the natural resources, habitat blocks, and habitat connectivity in the Town of Middlebury.
+In the conservation planning course I took at Middlebury, we conducted a semester-long analysis of the natural resources, habitat blocks, and habitat connectivity in the Town of Middlebury, Vermont.
 The GIS papers I wrote for that class are included below.

 1. [Viewshed analysis](clearings_report.pdf)